 Another free client, which runs in the browser, similar to Twitter's Web client, is Nitter.
 With Nitter, you can view feeds even without a Twitter account.
 Another benefit of Nitter is that it can be accessed over Tor, which hides your IP address from snooping Internet Service Providers (ISPs).
 Try Nitter today via one of its live instances, like: nitter.net.

 Decentralized microblog services similar to Twitter

 Twitter is centralized, meaning that a single host has sole control over the service.
 Decentralized services, also known as federated services, in contrast, means it is possible for any number of others to host an independent server, or "instance," of the service.
 Decentralized services of which you are probably already familiar are email and MMS/SMS text services; the service being the delivery of your communications, not the software you use to access those communications.
-In general, services are not a free software issue, as they typically do not run on your computer (unless you are the one running the service yourself or you are using a service implemented by someone else as a substitute for running your copy of a program, also known as a Service as a Software Substitute, or SaaSS.
+In general, using a service is not a free software issue unless you are the one running the service yourself or you are using a service implemented by someone else as a substitute for running your copy of a program, also known as a Service as a Software Substitute, or SaaSS.